 The program was created in the spirit of building community among African American, Latino, Asian, and Native American students in order to secure academic and social GROUP success.
 Negotiating the differences between high school and college is often a challenge for first year students, especially first generation college goers and AALANA students.
-Peer mentors are chosen and trained to assist their freshman peers in acclimating to the campus setting.
+Peer mentors are chosen and trained to assist their first year peers in acclimating to the campus setting.

 Mentors meet with their mentor groups to offer strategies for academic and social success through monthly group discussions.
 This program offers freshmen the opportunity to learn from the academic and social experiences of successful AALANA students.
 Don't worry, none of these Mentors are PERFECT, many of them have had to learn their lessons the hard way.